Facelift

 Microdermabrasion, like dermabrasion, is used to reduce the appearance of skin flaws.
 There are two techniques for microdermabrasion.
 The first uses a tool to sand the outer layer of skin away.
 The second uses suction and a spray of sodium bicarbonate or aluminum oxide to remove the outer layer of skin.

 Generally speaking, microdermabrasion is less costly than dermabrasion.
 Dermabrasion is considered a surgical procedure, so anesthesia is required along with the costs that are associated with that.
-Microdermabrasion usually costs somewhere between $150 and $200.
+Microdermabrasion is typically a fraction of that cost.
 And, both procedures are considered cosmetic, so they are typically not covered by insurance.